ArthurClemens/use-stream/README.md

 The downside: streams do not fit neatly within React's component rendering.

 * Function components are ran each render, so any state is either lost or re-initialized, except when using Redux or Hooks.
-* When a stream gets updated, the component does not get the message, so no new state is rendered.
+* Stream state is disconnected from component state, so when a stream gets updated no new state is rendered.

 This is where `useStream` comes in: